 6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

-As we near the end of this 30-day journey from Moscow to the Mediterranean, today the adventure continues in Turkey.
+As we near the end of this 30-day journey around the Mediterranean, today the adventure continues in Turkey.

 Earlier this week I visited the UNESCO World Heritage sites of Ephesus and Pamukkale.
 Up next, the stop I’m most excited about, Cappadocia!

-Turkey is home to an astounding 11 UNESCO World Heritage Sites, but Goreme National Park and the rock sites of Cappadocia are undoubtedly its most famous.
-And for good reason.
+Turkey is home to an astounding 21 UNESCO World Heritage Sites, but Goreme National Park and the rock sites of Cappadocia are undoubtedly its most famous.

 What makes Cappadocia so unique?